 \section{Introduction}

-\IEEEPARstart{M}{odel-free} reinforcement learning (RL) represents a successful framework for data-driven control in systems with unknown or complex dynamics \cite{busoniu_2018,recht_2019}, where a learning-based approach to control is necessary.
-Model-free deep RL algorithms have demonstrated impressive performance on a variety of simulated control tasks in recent years \cite{duan_2016}, and serve as fundamental building blocks in other RL approaches such as model-based \cite{kurutach_2018,janner_2019,rajeswaran_2020}, offline \cite{wu_2019,kumar_2020,kidambi_2020}, and safe \cite{achiam_2017,fisac_2019,wabersich_2022,brunke_2022,paternain_2023} control methods.
+Model-free deep reinforcement learning (RL) represents a successful framework for data-driven control in systems with unknown or complex dynamics \cite{busoniu_2018,recht_2019}, where a learning-based approach to control is necessary.
+Model-free deep RL algorithms have demonstrated impressive performance on a variety of simulated control tasks in recent years \cite{duan_2016}, and serve as fundamental building blocks in other RL approaches such as model-based~\cite{kurutach_2018,janner_2019,rajeswaran_2020}, offline~\cite{wu_2019,kumar_2020,kidambi_2020}, and safe~\cite{achiam_2017,fisac_2019,wabersich_2022,brunke_2022,paternain_2023} control methods.

 Despite this success, adoption of deep RL methods has remained limited for high-stakes real-world control, where stable performance is critical and data collection can be both expensive and time-consuming.
 In order to reliably deploy data-driven control methods in these real-world settings, we require algorithms that (i)~provide practical guarantees on performance throughout training and (ii)~make efficient use of data collected in the environment.
 Unfortunately, these represent competing goals in existing model-free deep RL methods.